Vietnam.vn - Nền tảng quảng bá Việt Nam

 Technology being tested in the UK, France and the Netherlands could help doctors and patients make more appropriate treatment choices, the Guardian reported on March 20.

 Every year, about 2 million women worldwide are diagnosed with breast cancer - the most common cancer in women in most countries.
-Thanks to better understanding, early detection and a variety of treatment methods, the survival rate of breast cancer patients is increasing.
+Thanks to good knowledge, early detection and many treatment methods, the survival rate of breast cancer patients is increasing.

 However, some patients experience side effects after treatment such as skin changes, scarring, lymphedema - painful swelling of the arm, and even heart damage from radiation therapy.